awsdocs/amazon-kendra-developer-guide/doc_source/s3-metadata.md

         s3://bucketName/metadata/documents/legal/file.txt.metadata.json
 ```

 Your document metadata is defined in a JSON file\.
 The file must be a UTF\-8 text file without a BOM marker\.
 The file name of the JSON file must be `document.extension.metadata.json`\.
-In it, "document" is the name of the document that the metadata applies to and "extension" is the file extension for the document\.
+In this example, "document" is the name of the document that the metadata applies to and "extension" is the file extension for the document\.

 The content of the JSON file follows this template\.
 All of the attributes are optional\.
 If you don't specify the `_source_uri`, then the links returned by Amazon Kendra in search results point to the Amazon S3 bucket that contains the document\.

 ```
 {